ryanjsims/pydmod/README.md

 If you're finding this on github you probably know how to obtain DME models, if not there are several repositories dedicated to opening and saving game assets from .pack2 files.

+## Compiling `cnk_loader` from Windows

+1. Install Visual Studio with the Desktop development with C++ and Python development workloads (VS2019 used when testing)
+    * Python native development tools should be enabled
+2. Under the start menu, navigate to the `Visual Studio` folder for your install
+3. Launch `x64 Native Tools Command Prompt for VS 2019`
+4. Clone the repository wherever you plan to use it, and navigate there in the Command Prompt
+5. Navigate to `./cnk_loader/`
+6. Run `pip install .` to install the library

 ## Usage

 ```